Navigation: Main | The Fellowship | Men | Elves | The Company | Dwarves | Sauron's Evil Forces | Independent Villains | Other Characters

 - Good Is Not Nice: To the point that he hardly comes off as good.
 In the second film, he's a type four Anti-Villain at best.
 In the third film, he redeems himself somewhat, being at least marginally nicer to those around him.
 Still a bit of a jerk, though.

-- Greed: For all his posturing to Thorin of how the Dwarves brought Smaug and their subsequent exile from Erebor upon themselves because of their greed, he himself refuses to grant aid to them (much less allow them to leave his kingdom) unless he received the gems in the hoard.
-Though to be fair, it's heavily implied that said gems are in fact the only remaining memento of his late wife.
+- Greed: Possibly.
+For all his posturing to Thorin of how the Dwarves brought Smaug and their subsequent exile from Erebor upon themselves because of their greed, he himself refuses to grant aid to them (much less allow them to leave his kingdom) unless he received the gems in the hoard.
+Though to be fair, it's heavily implied that said gems are in fact the only remaining memento of his late wife, and that is the only part of the entire hoard he displays any interest in.

 - Heterosexual Life-Partners: With Arathorn, as he himself mentions in the ending of the third film.
 This somehow makes sense that their sons will become this as well by the time the original trilogy rolls around.